Médecins Sans Frontières: Field mission team

 A field mission team usually consists of a small number of coordinators to head each component of a field mission, and a "head of mission".
 The head of mission usually has the most experience in humanitarian situations of the members of the team, and it is their job to deal with the media, national governments and other humanitarian organisations.
 The head of mission does not necessarily have a medical background.

 Medical volunteers include physicians, surgeons, nurses, and various other specialists.
 In addition to operating the medical and nutrition components of the field mission, these volunteers are sometimes in charge of a group of local medical staff and provide training for them.

-Although the medical volunteers almost always receive the most media attention when the world becomes aware of an MSF field mission, there are a number of non-medical volunteers who help keep the field mission functioning.
-Logisticians are responsible for providing everything that the medical component of a mission needs, ranging from security and vehicle maintenance to food and electricity supplies.
-They may be engineers and/or foremen, but they usually also help with setting up treatment centres and supervising local staff.
-Other non-medical staff are water/sanitation specialists, who are usually experienced engineers in the fields of water treatment and management and financial/administration/human resources experts who are placed with field missions.